-Daily Purpose Daily Objective Daily Assessment Physical characteristics of cats The student will (TSW) compare and contrast physical characteristics of 2 different species of cats.
+Daily Purpose Daily Objective Daily Assessment Physical characteristics of cats TLW compare and contrast physical characteristics of 2 different species of cats.
 Create a Venn diagram of 2 different species of cats from around the world comparing and contrasting physical attributes.
 (Graded for accuracy)